jouellnyc/esp32_MAX98357A/README.md

 - SCK: GPIO 12 (default, can use others)

 ## A word about the Adafruit HUZZAH32 – ESP32 Feather Board
-You can play music with the same setup using this board BUT, in my experience:
+You can play music with the same general setup (different pins obviously) using this board BUT, in my experience:

 The ESP32 Feather has limited resources compared to newer ESP32-S3 boards.